 READ BELOW WHY HAIRLINE CRACKS HAPPEN TO WOOD WALLS, SOMETIMES!

-I mention hairline cracking, this usually occurs because the plywood and the studs below the stucco expand when the sun beats down on it for a number of hot days, which in turn can cause the stucco to hairline a bit, especially on (green) plywood wood frame walls.
+I mention hairline cracking.
+This usually occurs because the plywood and the studs below the stucco expand when the sun beats down on it for several hot days, which can cause the stucco to hairline a bit, especially on (green) plywood wood-frame walls.

-This does not apply to concrete walls, cinder block or brick walls as these don’t normally expand and or shrink with the hot sun bearing down on them.
+This does not apply to concrete walls, cinder blocks, or brick walls, as these don’t usually expand and or shrink with the hot sun bearing down on them.

-Howdy folks, in this video I explain the steps necessary in order to apply a hard steel trowel finish with a two coat system.
+This video explains the steps necessary to apply a hard steel trowel finish with a two-coat system.

-Keep in mind folks when you steel trowel a two coat finish you seal the two coats porous surface this can causes excessive hairline cracking, (technical stuff)
+Keep in mind, folks, when you steel trowel a two-coat finish, you seal the two coats’ porous surface.
+This can cause excessive hairline cracking (technical stuff)

 Kirk Giordano Plastering Inc.

-Thanks for watching and have a great day!
+Thank you all for watching, and wishing all a great day!